ueno/base-drafts/draft-ietf-quic-transport.md

 from the server, it MUST discard any packet it receives with a different Source Connection ID.

-Each endpoint includes the connection ID it includes in Initial packets in the handshake_connection_id transport parameter and validates the value chosen by its peer; see {{transport-parameter-definitions}}.
+Each endpoint includes the Source Connection ID it includes in Initial packets in the handshake_connection_id transport parameter; see
+{{transport-parameter-definitions}}.
+Each endpoint validates that the value received from the peer is identical to the value of the transport parameter.
+Absense of the handshake_connection_id transport parameter or a mismatch in values MUST be treated as a connection error of type PROTOCOL_VIOLATION.
 When sending a Retry packet or the first Initial packet, a server MUST select values for the Source Connection ID field that differ from the values the client includes in the Destination Connection ID field.
 These measures ensure that the choice of connection ID cannot be influenced by an attacker.

 A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or